MicroEJ/docs/VEEPortingGuide/multiSandbox.rst

 Feature Installation
 ====================

-Feature installation is the process of linking a ``.fo`` file in memory.
+Feature installation is triggered by a call to the `Kernel.install(InputStream)`_ method.
+It consists of the following steps:

-It is triggered by a call to the `Kernel.install(InputStream)`_ method.
-It consists of:
+- loading Feature's content from ``.fo`` file,

-- transferring the Feature content (code and resources) to the target memory location,
+- linking Feature's code with the Kernel,
-- applying relocations to code (e.g., resolving final addresses in instructions such as method call, static field access, ...).
+- storing Feature's content into the target memory.

 The ``LLKERNEL_impl.h`` Abstraction Layer interface provides Low Level APIs for allocating and transferring Feature content in different memory areas.